trevorcohn/mantis/README.md

 >> make -j 4

-Please note that if you encounter the following compilation error, e.g.:
+Please note that if you encounter the following compilation error (which should not happen in the latest cnn-v2), e.g.:

 ---